 types of loading on column

-Axially loaded column, Uniaxial eccentric column, Biaxial eccentric column.
+Axially loaded column, uniaxial eccentric column, and biaxial eccentric column.

 Tied Column